 The push for another debate is just the latest in a long line of subtle, and not so subtle, hints Hillary, Bill and every other surrogate they can find have been laying down on the campaign trail.
 Sen. Clinton has put forth debate challenges in North Carolina, Indiana and Oregon, for those keeping count.

 Clinton has been accused of many things during the course of this campaign season, but not knowing his audience rarely leads the list of charges.
-Friday night was a perfect example of why Clinton can connect with almost any American, as he launched into an in-depth discussion on the fishery issues that plague the Northwest.
+Friday night was a perfect example of why Clinton can connect with almost any American, as he launched into an in-depth discussion on the fishery issues that plauge the northwest.

 But perhaps the loudest applause of the night came not from Clinton's words, but from his actions.
 The combination of Clinton's hour-long speech and a gym packed full of warm bodies was more heat than many in the room could handle -- former president included.